 This article explains how to get a Hyundai used car warranty from both the manufacturer and third-party providers.
 Learn about the best extended car warranty companies, and find out which options are available for your used Hyundai.

 To learn more about our editorial integrity policy and how we make money through affiliate partnerships, read our full disclosure here.

 Because Hyundai factory warranty coverage is transferable between owners, you may already have Hyundai used car warranty coverage if you purchased a pre-owned vehicle.
 However, the term length for a Hyundai used car warranty may be reduced upon transfer.

-Hyundai calls its factory warranty “America’s Best Warranty,” and not without reason.
+Hyundai calls its manufacturer’s warranty “America’s Best Warranty,” and not without reason.
 Hyundai factory warranty coverage extends a bit further than most other factory warranties.
 When you purchase a new Hyundai, it includes the following guarantees: